lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 5.** *The Lord is thy keeper.* Two principal points are asserted in these previous words.

-1\.Jehovah, and Jehovah alone, the omnipotent and self existent God, is the Keeper and Preserver of his people.
+1\.
+Jehovah, and Jehovah alone, the omnipotent and self existent God, is the Keeper and Preserver of his people.

-2\.The people of God are kept, at all times and in all circumstances, by his mighty power unto everlasting salvation; they are preserved even "for evermore."
+2\.
+The people of God are kept, at all times and in all circumstances, by his mighty power unto everlasting salvation; they are preserved even "for evermore."
 In the first particular, the divinity of the great Keeper is declared; and, in the second, the eternal security of his people through his omnipotence and faithfulness.
 This was the Psalmist's gospel.
 He preached it to others, and he felt it himself.
 He did not speculate upon what he did not understand; but he had a clear evidence, and a sweet perception, of these two glorious doctrines, which he delivered to the people...
 This character, under the name of Jehovah, is the character of Christ.
 Just such a one is Jesus, the Shepherd of Israel.
-He says of himself to the Father, "Those that thou gavest me I have kept, and none of them is lost, but the Son of Perdition, that the Scripture might be fulfilled."...From what has been premised, it seems evident, that the keeper of the faithful is no other than Jehovah.
+He says of himself to the Father, "Those that thou gavest me I have kept, and none of them is lost, but the Son of Perdition, that the Scripture might be fulfilled."...
+From what has been premised, it seems evident, that the keeper of the faithful is no other than Jehovah.
 This the Psalmist has proved.
 It appears equally evident that Christ is their Keeper and Preserver.
 This he hath declared himself; and his apostles have repeatedly declared it of him.
 It follows, therefore, that Christ is truly and essentially Jehovah.
 All the sophistry in the world cannot elude this conclusion; nor all the heretics in the world destroy the premises.
 And, if Christ be Jehovah, he is all that supreme, eternal, omnipotent being, which Arians, Socinians, and others deny him to be.— *Ambrose Serle*, in *"Hora Sotitarice,"* 1815.

 **Verse 5.** *Keeper.
 Shade.* The titles of God are virtually promises.
 When he is called a sun, a shield, a strong tower, a hiding place, a portion.
 The titles of Christ, light of the world, bread of life, the way, the truth, and life; the titles of the Spirit, the Spirit of truth, of holiness, of glory, of grace, and supplication, the sealing, witnessing Spirit; faith may conclude as much out of these as out of promises.
 Is the Lord a sun? then he will influence me, etc. Is Christ life? then he will enliven me, etc.— *David Clarkeon*, 1621-1686.

 **Verse 5.** *Thy shade upon thy right hand.* That is, always present with thee; or, as the Jewish Arab renders it, "Closer than thy shadow at, or from thy right hand."— *Thomas Benton, in "Annotations on the Book of Job and the Psalms,"* 1732.

-**Verse 5.** *Thy shade.* In eastern countries the sun's burning rays are often arrows by which premature death is inflicted; and when the Psalmist speaks of Jehovah as a shady covert for the righteous that imagery suggests the idea of the "coup de soleil" or sunstroke as the evil avoided.— *J.F.*, in *The Baptist Magazine*, 1831.
+**Verse 5.** *Thy shade.* In eastern countries the sun's burning rays are often arrows by which premature death is inflicted; and when the Psalmist speaks of Jehovah as a shady covert for the righteous that imagery suggests the idea of the "coup de soleil" or sunstroke as the evil avoided.— *J. F.*, in *The Baptist Magazine*, 1831.

 **Verse 5.** *Shade.* The Hebrew word is tsel, "a shadow, "and hence it has been supposed that the words, "thy shadow at thy right hand, "are a figurative expression, referring to the protection afforded by the shade of a tree against the scorching rays of the sun, or to the custom which prevails in tropical climates especially, of keeping off the intense heat of the sun by a portable screen, such as an umbrella or parasol.
 The word is often put for defence in general.
 Compare Nu 14:9; Isa 30:2; Jer 48:45.— *James Anderson.*